 If you want to really pile on the extra fatty deliciousness you could also slice this and slather with butter (or in my case Pure sunflower spread).
 Blimey I’m craving this now, the woes of being a foodie blogger…off to the kitchen I go!

 Other recipe ideas that could use my Gluten Free Suet

 I’ve said above that I make my own Gluten Free Suet and the recipe can be found on my Gluten Free Dumplings post.
 I’ve also got a Beef Stew recipe to accompany the dumplings.
 But I think my next venture has to be Jam Roly Poly, I mean, it would be rude not too.
 One last recipe I have that includes my Gluten Free Suet in my popular Clootie Dumpling; an old Scottish recipe that’s traditionally made around Hogmannay and Christmas

 And one last thing!
-I’ve linked my Gluten free Bread Pudding with these other awesome bloggers pages, go check them out
+I’ve linked my Gluten free Bread Pudding with these other foodie pages, go check them out

 *disclaimer: I use affiliate codes on my website, the vast majority are to Amazon.
 If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you, in fact, for full transparency, in 2020 I made my first £25, and in 2021 I clocked up £16.05 – so it won’t make me a millionaire but it will treat me to a few coffees, Lord knows I need the caffeine!